rikulo/rikulo-blog/src/Tutorial/Rikulo-EL.md

 #Conclusion

-Rikulo EL implments the Unified Exprssion Language specification and adds some enhancement features specific for Dart language.
-Authoring the presentation layer(web pages) in Dart and Rikulo will be easier and more vesatile.
+Rikulo EL implements the Unified Expression Language specification and adds some enhancement features specific for Dart language.
+Authoring the presentation layer(web pages) in Dart and Rikulo will be easier and more versatile.
 It will serves as the important base templating engine for [Rikulo UXL](https://github.com/rikulo/rikulo-uxl) UI eXtensible Language and the [Rikulo ORM](https://github.com/rikulo/rikulo-orm) libraries.
 Stay tuned.